Robert Peary: Reaching the North Pole

 On the final stage of the journey toward the North Pole, Peary told Bartlett to stay behind.
-He continued with five assistants: Henson, Ootah, Egigingwah, Seegloo, and Ooqueah.
-No one except Henson, who had served as navigator and craftsman on the Peary expedition to Greenland of 1891–1892, was capable of making navigation observations.
+He continued with five others: Henson, Ootah, Egigingwah, Seegloo, and Ooqueah.
+No one except Henson, who had served on the Peary expedition to Greenland of 1891–1892, had experience of naval-type observations.
 On April 6, 1909, Peary established Camp Jesup within 3 mi of the pole, according to his own readings.
 Peary estimated the latitude as 89°57', after making an observation at approximate local noon using the Columbia meridian.
 Peary used a sextant, with a mercury trough and glass roof for an artificial horizon, to make measurements of the Sun.
 Peary claims, "I had now taken in all thirteen single, or six and one-half double, altitudes of the sun, at two different stations, in three different directions, at four different times."
 Peary states some of these observations were "beyond the Pole," and "...at some moment during these marches and counter-marches, I had passed over or very near the point where north and south and east and west blend into one."
 Henson scouted ahead to what was thought to be the North Pole site; he returned with the greeting, "I think I'm the first man to sit on top of the world," much to Peary's chagrin.

 On April 7, 1909, Peary's group started their return journey, reaching Cape Columbia on April 23, and the Roosevelt on April 26.
 MacMillan and the doctor's party had reached the ship earlier, on March 21, Borup's party on April 11, Marvin's Inuit on April 17, and Bartlett's party on April 24.
 On July 18, the Roosevelt departed for home.

-Upon returning to civilization, Peary learned that Dr. Frederick A. Cook, a surgeon on the Peary expedition to Greenland of 1891–1892, claimed to have reached the North pole in 1908.
+Upon returning, Peary learned that Dr. Frederick A. Cook, a surgeon and ethnographer on the Peary expedition to Greenland of 1891–1892, claimed to have reached the North pole in 1908.
 Despite remaining doubts, a committee of the National Geographic Society, as well as the Naval Affairs Subcommittee of the U.S. House of Representatives, credited Peary with reaching the North Pole.